HoweyZ/howeyz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Zhang Haoyu.
-I am currently pursuing a Ph.D. in Computer Science at the School of Computing, City University of Hong Kong (September 2025 - present).
+I am currently pursuing a Ph.D. in the Department of Computer Science at the College of Computing, City University of Hong Kong (September 2025 - present).
 I completed my undergraduate studies in Financial Mathematics at Zhongnan University of Economics and Law (September 2021 - June 2025).
 My research interests include spatiotemporal data mining, graph neural networks, AI for science, and large language models.

 # 🔥 News